aturike/jurassic_game/README.md

 - Winning logic
 - More levels with different image set
-- Adding other dino`s and logic
+- Adding other dinosaurs and logic
 - Jeep stop and other game alternatives
 - Character change and extra settings